 Step 7.1 – Fitting the Fireplace

 The fireplace is the easy part.
 This simply slides into the opening and is secured to the timber frame from the inside panels.
 Four screws are all it takes, and the outer frame simply sticks (with magnets) to the front to hide the untidy plastered finish.
-If you’re still looking for the right fireplace, you can shop black friday fireplace deals at Fireplace Distributor.

 See the full fireplace installation instructions here: